qbaware/kosher/README.md

 ## Note

-This repository is not actively maintained and I would consider it in a draft-ish state, although the backend functions and the frontend (the browser extension) as well.
+This repository is not actively maintained and I would consider it in a draft-ish state, although the backend works great and the frontend (the browser extension(s)) as well.

 It still missing docs, a guide on how to connect it to Supabase (PostgreSQL, my choice of a SQL DB), how to deploy the backend services, how to run it fully locally, etc.